bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter4 - Moves/4 - Moves.md

 #
 *247 SUFFER MOVES*
 > [!success] # RECOVER MOVES
 > When you Repair and score a hit, you gain repair points.
 This is a limited resource used only within the scope of the move to prioritize and make repairs.
 The amount of repair points you earn varies according to the situation and the outcome of the move, per the included table.
-Here’s a summary of those situations.
+Here’s a summary of those situations. ^Recover-Moves
 >
 > **At a Facility**
 > Serviced by a dockyard or other facility—not making your own repairs.